Vertical transmission of HIV

-- Probabilities of mother-to-child transmission of HIV based on various categories of antiretroviral medicine regimen and infant feeding practices.
+- Probabilities of vertical transmission of HIV based on various categories of antiretroviral medicine regimen and infant feeding practices.

 - The estimated number of women living with HIV giving birth by age group.

-The summary display for preventing mother-to-child transmission in Spectrum reports the estimated national population-level transmission rate.
-This variable can also be calculated in Spectrum by dividing the number of children newly infected with HIV through mother-to-child transmission by the number of women who need services for preventing mother-to-child transmission.
+The summary display for preventing vertical transmission in Spectrum reports the estimated national population-level transmission rate.
+This variable can also be calculated in Spectrum by dividing the number of children newly infected with HIV through vertical transmission by the number of women who need services for preventing vertical transmission.